 NOTE: Do not use regular pony bands they will leave depression marks on your hair when you are finished styling.
-You need soft bands for fine hair.
+You need soft terry cloth bands for fine hair.

-Put a terry band on each small section, making small pony tails.
+- Put a terry band on each small section, making small ponytails.
 Tighten the band close to your scalp.
-So you have a small pony on top of your head.
 Do this all over the crown on the top and sides of your hair.

-Another easier way to do this technique for the lazy hair girls out there is to blow dry then take the hair on the top and the crown of your head and put it in a pony tail straight up on your head with a large terry band or silk/soft scrunchie.
+Another way to do this technique for the lazy hair girls out there is to blow dry then take the all of the hair on the top and the crown of your head and put it in a ponytail straight up on your head with a large terry band or silk/soft scrunchie.
 Spray with hairspray, let it dry then take it down when you are finished getting ready.

-I really think changing my coloring and bleaching routine and the Biotin have made the biggest difference in my hair in the last six months.
+I really think lessening my coloring and bleaching routine and taking the Biotin has made the biggest difference in my hair.
 The fewer chemicals the better.
 Let me know if you have tried anything new or have your own techniques for fuller hair!
 I’d love to hear them!